oleg-alexandrov/PolyView/Readme.md

 * Show/hide annotations (text labels)
 * Show the polygons filled with color
 * Show the vertices only (no edges)
-* Show the index of each vertex
+* Show the index of each vertex or polygon
 * Show the layer ids (if present)

 #### Edit menu